 *The Materials Fee covers equipment and resources used in the delivery of your course at Stanley College.

-Funding is available under the Jobs and Skills WA Program:
+Funding is available for Local Students ONLY under the Jobs and Skills WA Program:

 For more information on Funded Courses including Entry Requirements, click here

 ^Student Tuition Fees – The Student tuition fees are indicative only and are subject to change given individual circumstances at enrolment.
 Additional fees may apply such as Student service and resource fees.
 Prices quoted are calculated at the concession rate unless otherwise specified.
 Eligibility criteria apply.
 Prices as per the VET Fees and Charges Policy 2022.

 This qualification suits students seeking a career in the following job role: